 Future plans

-The development of the META-pipe workflow will continue in the ELIXIR community even after the ELIXIR Competence Center has Finished.
+The development of the META-pipe workflow will continue in the ELIXIR community even after the EGI-Engage project.
 In the future, the key issue will be obtaining computing resources for META-pipe end users.
-EGI Federated Cloud can be one of the resource channel.
-The actual way, how resources will be obtained, managed and allocated to the end users is still not decided.
+Reousrces from the EGI Federated Cloud or the ELIXIR federated cloud testbed are ideal candidates, if access guarantees (SLAs, OLAs) are arranged.
+The process of how resources will be obtained, managed and allocated to the individual end users is still to be decided.
 Possible solutions could be e.g. that ELIXIR nodes host META-pipe servers (in local cluster or in EGI Federated Cloud) for their local users.
 Other possibility is that each user group applies resources for their own needs (e.g. through ELIXIR VO) and maintain a temporary META-pipe server in some cloud environment.
 In both cases an up-to date and highly automatized tool for launching a META-pipe server in EGI Federated Cloud will be very useful.

 To achieve this following things are needed:

-META-pipe server launching tool that is up-to-date and tested widely in EGI federated cloud
+META-pipe server launching tool that is up-to-date and tested widely in EGI-ELIXIR federated clouds.

 Method/politics for applying resources for running a META pipe environment.

-Instructions of META-pipe service providers and end users
+Instructions, guides of META-pipe service providers and end users.

-Marine metagenomics use case (EMBL-EBI)
+Marine metagenomics use case

 Overview